marioortizmanero/polybar-pulseaudio-control/README.md

 label-foreground = ${colors.foreground}
 ```

 *Note that you will have to change the paths above to where your script is saved.
-You might want to change or remove the colors too.*
+You might want to change or remove the colors and labels, too.*

 ## Useful icons